 Education, or school, requires leisure… Not leisure of plopping down on the sofa to watch TV or hours mindlessly playing video games.
 It’s a leisure of quality pursuits.
 Pursuits aimed to fulfill our minds and souls.

 Scholé means taking time to educate ourselves.
 Not in a frantic, we must finish this textbook next week, type of way.
 But in a relaxed, contemplative manner where we spend time enjoying poetry, reading great books, and contemplating the nature of beauty.

 When we homeschool using scholé as our backbone, we are intentional about the subjects we cover in the homeschool and why.
 We don’t just add and add and add until the children are hiding under their covers shivering.

 We thoughtfully consider what subjects are needed by each child.
 Which subjects are vital to our goals as classical educators.
-What do children need to develop not just their body and minds, but their souls as well.
+And what do children need to develop not just their bodies and minds, but their souls as well.

 Scholé is to be intentional about our homeschool and the education we give our children.

 How do you apply scholé to your homeschool?